psiie/RSS-IRC-NodeBot/README.md

 The default interval is set to 1 minute.
 If this is too frequent, this can be changed inside notify.js near line 10.

 `node notify.js` to run the bot

+###ToDo
+* Create new threads
+* List all possible threads to reply to
+* Add cooldown to everything.
+IRC is easy to spam.
+* Fix long messages being cut off